-Finding your priorities in life is a real treasure
+Finding your life priorities is a real treasure

 Be mindful, observe your reactions, emotions and all that is around you to get a full grasp of your thoughts.
 Everything will come at the right time.
 Do not push it too hard because it can become counterproductive.

-In this blog post, I listed 3 ways to discover your priorities in life.
-What’s even better, they are not for a single use only.
+In this blog post, I listed 3 ways to discover your priorities for life.
+What’s even better, they are not for single use only.
 If you practice them often enough, you can learn a lot about your yourself and your priorities.

 Hopefully, now you understand how to get your priorities straight and define life goals.